AN INTRODUCTION TO THE SCALES OF MT MERU

 quality of

-the sequence beginning to make its self known.
-While we could easily wait till the series
+the sequence as it begins to make itself known.
+While we could easily wait until the series

 converges to the point where the differences between successive numbers